Qile0317/SoFoCompBio22/README.md

 The genome mining algorithm has been uploaded as a preliminary package at https://github.com/Qile0317/KmerGMA.jl

+# Project abstract - (Project is unfinished)

+The alpaca adaptive immune system partially produce heavy chain only antibodies, characterized by variable and constant regions referred to as VHH and CHH.
+Procurement of a com- prehensive and diverse alpaca VHH gene repertoire is essential for the understanding of B cell biology and has numerous ad- vantages and benefits in therapeutics and research via usage of alpaca nanobodies.
+However, the full repertoire is far from complete.
+Here, we contribute to the repertoire via the creation and execution of a modified 5’RACE protocol for next genera- tion sequencing of both VHH and conventional VH mRNA tran- scripts from a huarizo (Vicugna pacos × lama glama).
+The re- sulting sequenced repertoire revealed over 600 thousand high quality VDJ & VHH transcripts, including 300 thousand IgM transcripts that can be processed in subsequent studies with germline inference tools and experimental verification.
+Rudi- mentary phylogenetic and V-gene assignment analyses pointed strongly at the existence of novel germline alleles in our se- quenced repertoire compared to the IMGT databse, and sub- sequent analyses suggested a strong correlation of isotype fre- quency to presence of nanobody hallmark mutations.
+Addition- ally, we propose a novel, swift genome mining algorithm for V gene discovery.
+Our unoptimized Julia implementation of the algorithm was applied over camelid V gene loci and the Vic- Pac3.2 full coverage alpaca genome and successfully found both exact and approximal matches in linear time.
+Conclusively, our study utilized 2 approaches to successfully progress the current alpaca V gene repertoire to completion with high improvement potential

 # Overview of the Repo

 - Data： some of the sequence data used in the paper that werent too large in filesize.